risk-first/website/Home.md

 - An appreciation of how risk underpins everything we do as developers, whether we want it to or not.
 - A framework for evaluating [software methodologies](https://en.wikipedia.org/wiki/Software_development_process#Methodologies) and choosing the right one for the task-at-hand.
+- A recontextualization of the software process as being an exercise in mitigating different kinds of risk.
 - The tools to help you decide when a methodology is _letting you down_, and the vocabulary to argue for when it's a good idea to deviate from it.

+## Contributing

+If you find this site useful, and want to contribute, [we need help](Contributing).

 ## Table of Contents